 The door opened and I quickly walked in.
-As I heard a great noise of voices, laughs and pots coming from the near kitchen, I discovered the room had a window with a direct view over the mosque.
+I heard a great noise of voices, laughs and pots coming from the near kitchen, I discovered the room had a window with a direct view over the mosque.
 I hit the jackpot!
-I walked in the kitchen almost on tiptoe and after having said hello to the two cooks, I asked, by smiling like an idiot, if I could shoot a photo out of the window.
+I walked in the kitchen almost on tiptoe.
+After having said hello to the two cooks, I asked if I could shoot a photo out of the window, by smiling like an idiot.

-As soon as they realized they were no longer alone, they stopped immediately talking and laughing excitedly and they looked at me with stunned eyes.
+When they realized they were no longer alone, they stopped immediately talking and laughing excitedly.
+They looked at me with stunned eyes.
 A dead silence felt in the kitchen for a few seconds that sounded like an hour long at least to me.
 Well, apparently they didn’t came across somebody come in and pretend to take a photo from the kitchen’s window that often!
 And no less when the restaurant is still closed!

-As she resumed her duties of cook, I shot several pictures of the Abdul Gafoor Mosque from the window.
-Once I finished, the other cook gently asked me where I was from and as he discovered I was Italian he asked if my family was fine.
+After she resumed her duties of cook, I shot several pictures of the Abdul Gafoor Mosque from the window.
+Once I finished, the other cook gently asked me where I was from.
+As he discovered I was Italian he asked how my family was doing.
 In just one second I realized I haven’t heard from my mum for a while, my father for ages, my brothers who knows and my husband was still flying back to Spain.

 I didn’t reveal nothing about what I had just discovered.
 Instead I assured him everyone was doing great!
 I asked how his family was doing and, happy about my question, he answered everyone was doing fine.
 We both looked so happy to know that our mutual families were doing fine that it looked like we just won the lottery!